laslibs/las_dart/README.md

-# LasDart is a zero-dependency JavaScript library for parsing .Las file (Geophysical well log files).
+# LasDart is a zero-dependency Dart library for parsing .Las file (Geophysical well log files).